Poisson splitting by factors: Introduction

-\begin{theorem} For all $ d \geq 1$ and for all $\lx > \ly > 0$, there exists a monotone isometry-equivariant mapping $\phi: \XX \to \XX$ such that if $X$ is a homogeneous Poisson point process on $\R^d$ with intensity $\lx$, then $\phi(X)$ and $X - \phi(X)$ are homogeneous Poisson point processes on $\R^d$ with intensities $\ly$ and $\lx - \ly$ respectively. \end{theorem} In other words, Theorem \ref{result} states that the points of a Poisson process may be coloured red and blue, in a deterministic isometry-equivariant way, so that both the red process and the blue process are Poisson processes.
-Ball {\cite{ball}} proved that in the case $d=1$, for all $\lx > \ly > 0$, there exists a monotone translation-equivariant mapping $\phi: \XX \to \XX$ such that if $X$ is a Poisson point process with intensity $\lx$, then $\phi(X)$ is a homogeneous Poisson point process with intensity $\ly$ (in other words, the Poisson process may be ``thinned'' in a deterministic translation-equivariant way).
-Ball asked whether the same was possible in higher dimensions, and also whether the condition of translation\hy equivariance could be strengthened to isometry\hy equivariance.
-Theorem {\ref{result}} answers both questions affirmatively, as well as providing the additional property that $X-\phi(X)$ is a Poisson process.
+Our main result is the following. \begin{theorem} For all $ d \geq1$ and for all $\lx> \ly> 0$, there exists a monotone isometry-equivariant mapping $\phi\dvtx\XX \to\XX$ such that if $X$ is a homogeneous Poisson point process on $\R^d$ with intensity $\lx$, then $\phi(X)$ and $X - \phi(X)$ are homogeneous Poisson point processes on $\R^d$ with intensities $\ly$ and $\lx- \ly$, respectively. \end{theorem}

+In other words, Theorem \ref{result} states that the points of a Poisson process may be colored red and blue, in a deterministic isometry-equivariant way, so that both the red process and the blue process are Poisson processes.
+Ball~\cite{ball} proved that in the case $d=1$, for all $\lx> \ly > 0$, there exists a monotone translation-equivariant mapping $\phi\dvtx\XX\to\XX$ such that if $X$ is a Poisson point process with intensity $\lx$, then $\phi(X)$ is a homogeneous Poisson point process with intensity $\ly$ (in other words, the Poisson process may be ``thinned'' in a deterministic translation-equivariant way).
+Ball asked whether the same is possible in higher dimensions, and also whether the condition of translation-equivariance can be strengthened to isometry-equivariance.
+Theorem \ref{result} answers both questions affirmatively, and also provides the additional property that $X-\phi(X)$ is a Poisson process.
 Evans \cite{Evans} recently proved that Poisson processes cannot be thinned in an equivariant way with respect to any affine measure-preserving group that is strictly larger than the isometry group.

-If all considerations of monotonicity are dropped, then the following result of Ornstein and Weiss applies, even without the restriction that $\lx>\ly$.